 The main cellar is built by Edmond Thery.
 His initials, along with this date are carved into a lower gable of the main wine cellar.
 Thery was a famous French economist, Grand Officer of the Legion of Honor, founder of the European economist, and a member of the Academy of Agriculture of France.
 Upon his death, he leaves a great intellectual legacy.
 The château remained in his family until the 1950s when the cellars and the property were abandoned.

 Robert and Noële Cheylan buy the cellar and the lands of Château Virant.
 The entire property is totally abandoned.
 They also purchase the “Virant rock” in order to be able to justify the name of Château Virant because this majestic rock is the true lord of the domain.
 The adventure begins.
-Both Robert and Noële are the children of farmers.
-They are self-taught, and they have a vision to restore the place to life.
-For thirteen years, they will invest all of their money and all of their time in renovating Château Virant: the cellars, the vineyard, and the olive grove.
-Through hard work, self-sacrifice, and courage, they will shape Château Virant in their image.
+For thirteen years, they invested in renovating Château Virant: the cellars, the vineyard, and the olive grove.
+Through hard work, dedication, and courage, they shaped Château Virant in their own image.

 Robert and Noële Cheylan produce their first vintage.
 After waiting impatiently for this moment, they begin to realize their dream.